Elworth History, Family Crest & Coats of Arms

-Anglo-Saxon culture.
+The ancient roots of the Elworth family name are in the Anglo-Saxon culture.
 The name Elworth comes from when the family lived in Cambridgeshire, where they derived their name from the place-name Elsworth.
 The place-name is derived from the Old English personal name Eli and worth, an Old English word for farm.
 The place-name translated literally as Eli's farm.
-CITATION[CLOSE]

 Early Origins of the Elworth family